jrodewig/wanderahead.github.io/_posts/2025-04-08-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

   /assets/img/2025-04-08-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes/hidden-fox-in-forsyth-ga-665.webp
   665w" sizes="(max-width: 665px) 100vw, 665px" alt="Hidden Fox in Forsyth, GA"
   width="665" height="499" loading="lazy" />

+There's a fox hunt with clues that leads you all over downtown in search of miniature bronze foxes.
+Why foxes?
+It’s a throwback to Forsyth's former nickname, “Fox City.”
+As the story goes, the town earned the moniker due to the charms of the students of Tift College, the second oldest women's college in Georgia.
+It’s a fun but challenging scavenger hunt (I admit I was stumped on a few clues), and you’ll get to know some of the city’s landmarks along the way.

 Pick up an African American Heritage Guide & Tour booklet at the welcome center for more historic sites to visit as well as biographies and a timeline to give